adnan0819/Urban-Tree-Generator/README.md

 # Annotated Dataset

 As per our dataset contribution in our paper noted in Sec.
-3.1, the annotated dataset of four cities (Chicago, Indianapolis, Austin, and Lagos) into three classes - tree, grass, others can be downloaded from **[redacted for anonymity]**.
+3.1, the annotated dataset of four cities (Chicago, Indianapolis, Austin, and Lagos) into three classes - tree, grass, others can be downloaded from [here](https://drive.google.com/file/d/1vP6ajrXvKzAcc8qvRUP3ciJAuZbWP392/view?usp=sharing).

 A sample of the annotation of Indianapolis is shown below (green = tree, red = grass):